-A November ProPublica article noted that half of American gun death victims are men of color in “poor, segregated neighborhoods that have little political clout.”
-Timothy Heaphy, a former U.S. attorney in Virginia, says this is precisely why they don’t capture the public’s attention.
+A ProPublica article in November noted that half of American gun death victims are men of color in “poor, segregated neighborhoods that have little political clout.”
+Timothy Heaphy, a former U.S. Attorney in Virginia, says this is precisely why such killings don’t capture the public’s attention.
 “I don’t think we care about African-American lives as much as we care about white lives,” he said.

 A remarkable 75 percent of children killed with guns this year have been under the age of 12.
-Since the mass shooting at Sandy Hook Elementary in Newtown, Connecticut, three years ago, an American child under 12 has died by intentional and accidental gunfire every other day, according to analysis by NBC News.
+Since the mass shooting at Sandy Hook Elementary School in Newtown, Connecticut, three years ago, an American child under 12 has died by intentional or accidental gunfire every other day, according to analysis by NBC News.
 And those children are far more likely to die from guns held by family members and acquaintances than strangers, according to an NBC News analysis of FBI data.

 On August 18, 9-year-old Jamyla Bolden was killed by a bullet fired into her Ferguson, Missouri, home as she did her homework on her bed.
 “Usually when we hear the gunshots, she’s the first one who yells ‘Mom, they’re shooting!’” her mother told KMOV.com, a local news station.
 “I noticed Jamyla wasn’t saying anything.
 That’s the main thing I remember: her not moving.”